xnervwang/Liteflow/README.md

 * cygargp-0.dll
 * liteflow.exe

+⚠️ Note: The default DNS server configuration on Cygwin appears to be problematic.
+Please specify a working DNS server in the `service` section of the configuration file, for example: `"dns_server": "8.8.8.8",`.

 #### How to Run liteflow in the Background at Startup
 Since liteflow is a command-line program, it’s recommended to use cmder to automatically launch it when Windows starts and minimize it to the system tray.
 1. Download cmder.
 In `Settings...` → `General` → `Task bar`, check the option `Auto minimize to TSA`.